Participatory culture: Explicit and implicit participation

-Dijck (2013) outlines the various ways in which explicit participation can be conceptualized.
+Dijck (2013) outlines various ways of conceptualizing explicit participation.
 The first is the statistical conception of user demographics.
-Websites may "publish facts and figures about their user intensity (e.g., unique monthly users), their national and global user diversity, and relevant demographic facts" (p.
-33).
-For instance, Facebook publishes user demographic data such as gender, age, income, education level and more.
+Websites may "publish facts and figures about their user intensity (e.g., unique monthly users), their national and global user diversity, and relevant demographic facts".
+For instance, Facebook publishes user demographic data such as gender, age, income, and education level.
 Explicit participation can also take place on the research end, where an experimental subject interacts with a platform for research purposes.

-Dijck (2013) references Leon et al. (2011), giving an example of an experimental study where "a number of users may be selected to perform tasks so researchers can observe their ability to control privacy settings "(p.
-33).
+Dijck (2013) references Leon et al. (2011), giving an example of an experimental study where "a number of users may be selected to perform tasks so researchers can observe their ability to control privacy settings ".
 Lastly, explicit participation may inform ethnographic data through observational studies, or qualitative interview-based research concerning user habits.

 Implicit participation is achieved by implementing user activities into user interfaces and back-end design.
 Schäfer argues that the success of popular Web 2.0 and social media applications thrives on implicit participation.
-The notion of implicit participation expands theories of participatory culture as formulated by Henry Jenkins and Axel Bruns who both focus most prominently on explicit participation (p.
-44).
-Considering implicit participation allows therefore for a more accurate analysis of the role technology in co-shaping user interactions and user generated content (pp. 51–52).
+The notion of implicit participation expands theories of participatory culture as formulated by Henry Jenkins and Axel Bruns, who both focus most prominently on explicit participation.
+The consideration of implicit participation allows for a more accurate analysis of technology's role in co-shaping user interactions and user-generated content.

-Textual Poachers
+Textual poachers

-The term "textual poachers" was originated by de Certeau and has been popularized by Jenkins.
+The term "textual poachers" was originated by Michel de Certeau and has been popularized by Jenkins.
 Jenkins uses this term to describe how some fans go through content like their favourite movie and engage with the parts that they are interested in, unlike audiences who watch the show more passively and move on to the next thing.
 Jenkins takes a stand against the stereotypical portrayal of fans as obsessive nerds who are out of touch with reality.
-He demonstrates that fans are pro-active constructors of an alternative culture using elements "poached" and reworked from the mass media.
-Specifically, fans use what they have poached to become producers themselves, creating new cultural materials in a variety of analytical and creative formats from "meta" essays to fanfiction, comics, music, and more.
+He demonstrates that fans are proactive constructors of an alternative culture using elements "poached" and reworked from mass media.
+Specifically, fans use what they have poached to become producers themselves, creating new cultural materials in a variety of analytical and creative formats from "meta" essays to fanfiction, comics and music.
 In this way, fans become active participants in the construction and circulation of textual meanings.
 Fans usually interact with each other through fan groups, fanzines, social events, and even in the case of Trekkers (fans of Star Trek) interact with each other through annual conferences.

-In a participatory culture, fans are actively involved in the production, which may also influence producer decisions within the medium.
-Fans do not only interact with each other but also try to interact with media producers to express their opinions.
-For example, what would be the ending between two characters in a TV show?
-Therefore, fans are readers and producers of culture.
-Participatory culture transforms the media consumption experience into the production of new texts, in fact, the production of new cultures and new communities.
+In a participatory culture, fans are actively involved in production, which may also influence producer decisions within the medium.
+Fans interact with each other and try to interact with media producers to express their opinions.
+Participatory culture transforms the media consumption experience into the production of new texts, cultures, and communities.
 The result is an autonomous, self-sufficient fan culture.